langware-labs/Welcome/onboarding.md

 your Flowpad environment.
 This process will integrate the code snippet and shell script functionalities into your workspace, enhancing your development capabilities with Flowpad.

+Please mark the checkbox for each section after you have successfully completed it.

 ### 1. Python

 Python and pip installed on your system (Python 3.10 or newer is recommended).